microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/app-only/04-add-app-only-auth.md

     :::code language="csharp" source="../src/app-auth/GraphAppOnlyTutorial/Program.cs" id="DisplayAccessTokenSnippet":::

 1. Build and run the app.
 Enter `1` when prompted for an option.
-The application displays a URL and device code.
+The application displays the access token.

     ```Shell
     .NET Graph Tutorial